Back to blog

 Conclusion

-Web Scraper API simplifies web scraping by taking care of the most common data gathering challenges.
+Web Scraper API simplifies web scraping by taking care of the most common data gathering challenges, including managing proxies.
 You can use any language you like, and all you need to do is send the correct payload.
+If you're looking to scale your efforts, you can buy proxies to ensure efficient and uninterrupted scraping.

 You might also be interested in reading up about scraping other targets such as YouTube, Google News, or Netflix.